 - lost monthly revenue of 25% or more;

 Yes.
 If you are selected to receive an award you will have to verify your eligibility by providing documentation such as tax returns, business licenses, and a signed statement affirming your eligibility.
 If you knowingly provide false information, you will be required to pay back any funds you receive, and you may be subject to criminal prosecution.

 Schedule C income will be considered “gross income” for sole proprietors.

 If your business is required to provide tax returns but has not yet prepared or filed a 2019 tax return, you will be required to submit a copy of your 2018 tax return and a 2019 profit and loss statement and balance sheet.

 Sole proprietors may provide their Social Security Number or an Individual Tax Identification Number (ITIN).

-Applications will be accepted until 6:00 p.m. on May 22, 2020.
+Applications will be accepted until 6:00 p.m. on Saturday, September 12th, 2020.